 Newcastle upon Tyne

-I am a cultural historian who is working in the field of medical humanities with a focus on history of medicine, sexualities, and bodies.
+As a cultural historian I am working in the field of medical humanities with a focus on history of medicine, sexualities, gender, and bodies.
 I studied Modern European History, History of Eastern and South-Eastern Europe, Theatre Studies, and Cultural Anthropology at Ludwig-Maximilian's University Munich (M.A. in History, 1989), the University of Oxford, and Humboldt University Berlin (Dr. phil. in History, 1996).

 From 1990 to 1992, I worked as Research Assistant for the late Professor Thomas Nipperdey at the Institute for Modern History, Munich University.
 From 1994 to 2003, I was Lecturer in history of medicine at the Institute for History of Medicine, Medical Faculty, Albert-Ludwig's University Freiburg, and from 2003 to 2017 at Durham University (Wellcome University Award Holder 2003-8, since 2010 Senior Lecturer).
 In August 2017 I joined the Institute of Health and Society at Newcastle University as Senior Lecturer in Medical Humanities (History of Medicine).

 From 2000 to 2012, I served on the Executive Committee of the Society for the Social History of Medicine (a registered charity organisation; Charity number 278414) and have been the the Society's Chair from 2008 to 2011.

 Areas of Expertise